Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping: Acknowledgement

 \section{Acknowledgement}

 This research is based upon work supported by U.S. DARPA ECOLE Program No. \#HR00112390060.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes, notwithstanding any copyright annotation therein.
+This work has also received support from the School of ICS at UC Irvine and from an NSF grant CCF 2348624.